Venafi/vault-pki-backend-venafi/README.md

     Venafi Cloud variables:
     ```
     export CLOUDAPIKEY=<API key for Venafi Cloud, e.g. "142231b7-cvb0-412e-886b-6aeght0bc93d">
-    export CLOUDZONE=<Zone that governs all certificates that are requested, e.g. "Default">
+    export CLOUDZONE=<Zone that governs all certificates that are requested, refer to Venafi Cloud UI to get Zone ID>
     export CLOUDURL=<only set when instructed to use a non-production instance of Venafi Cloud>
     ```